Therapy Harm

 Consultation

-Once you contact me, we will determine the best way for you to get a sense of me and how I might support you.
-Depending upon your needs, this exploration may be conducted by video, phone, in person, or in writing by email or confidential text platform.
 Whatever venue you choose, I offer one (1) hour of complimentary engagement as you feel out whether I might be a trustworthy and useful person for you to talk with.
 This hour can be all at once, or in multiple parts.
-During that time we will go through an informed consent process, during which we discuss how this kind of consultation works and what would create a supportive experience for you.
+Should you wish to proceed after the initial hour (which is not a requirement; sometimes that hour is all that's needed/wanted), we will then discuss how this kind of consultation works and what would create a supportive experience for you.
 You are welcome to review my informed consent document here, which is the document you will be asked to sign in order to formally initiate consultation with me.

 Fees